marp-team/marpit/docs/directives.md

 ### Global directives {docsify-ignore}

-Global directives are _the setting value of the whole slide deck_, like `theme`.
+Global directives are _the setting value of the whole slide deck_ such as theme.
 Marpit recognizes only the last value if you wrote a same global directives many times.

-!> We used to support `$` prefix for global directives (`<!-- $theme: default -->`), but it has marked as deprecated in v1.3.1.
+!> `$` prefix for global directives has removed in v1.4.0.
 Developer may re-define dollar-prefixed [custom directives](#custom-directives) as an alias to built-in directive if necessary.

 ### Local directives {docsify-ignore}